kentcb/azure_application_insights/README.md

   processor: processor,
 );
 ```

-> NOTE: depending on your Azure environment, you may also wish to override the default ingestion endpoint.
-To do this,
-> provide a value for the `ingestionEndpoint` parameter when creating a `TransmissionProcessor`.

 This is a typical setup where telemetry items are buffered before being transmitted.
 Depending on your processing needs, you may have a need for more than one `TelemetryClient` in your application.
 For example, you might have one `TelemetryClient` that buffers telemetry items and is used for all telemetry other than errors, and a second that does not buffer and is used only to submit errors as promptly as possible.
 Please review the example code and API docs for alternative configurations.